 - Community Micro-level conflict mapping and forecasting (completed).
 Tracking land, ethnic, crimial and domestic conflict across 5000 households in 250 of Liberia’s most conflict-prone villages.

-- Can employment programs reduce poverty and social instability? (ongoing).
+- Can employment programs reduce poverty and social instability? (completed).
 Evaluating the impacts of a government cash transfer program for vocational training in post-conflict Uganda. on incomes, employment, and social stability

-- Micro-enterprises for internally-displaced women (ongoing).
+- Micro-enterprises for internally-displaced women (completed).
 Understanding the determinants of micro-entrepreneurship among war-affected women, and the connection from incomes and employment to child health and education, psychosocial health, and community/political participation.